Bangkok governor appeals for help to battle toxic smog

 Prime Minister Prayut Chan-o-cha on Wednesday stepped up rhetoric, appealing to Bangkok residents to carpool and for the army to "check" factories in all 76 provinces.

-"I will ask the army to go and check every factory... and directly report to me," the premier said.

-"People have complained that I don't do this, I don't do that, and children are coughing until blood comes out."

-Bangkok's dangerous air pollution makes it vital for the government to take "decisive action", said UN Environment's regional coordinator for chemicals, waste and air quality Kakuko Nagatani-Yoshida.
+Bangkok's dangerous air pollution makes it vital for the government to take "decisive action", said UN Environment's regional coordinator for chemicals, waste and air quality, Ms Kakuko Nagatani-Yoshida.

 She said a short-term solution would be to shut down the most severe factory polluters, but that ultimately "factories will have to convert to cleaner technology and open burning of waste must be stopped".